 The other alternative for zones 1&2 is a 3 day travelcard for anytime travel GBP18.40 (this works out GBP3.10 more then 3 days off peak with oyster) or a 7 day travelcard GBP25.80.
 Always touch in and out with your oystercard on the yellow reader accompanied by a green light and 1 beep or multiple beeps for child oyster.
 A red light with 2 beeps means card has not been accepted see a member of staff for assistance or face a penalty fare.

-February 2013update, Oyster fares are significantly cheaper than cash fares, you may have to put up a deposit but you get it back when you turn it in.
-The Oyster cap is .30off peak/.40 peak less than the 1 day travelcard.
+February 2014 update, Oyster fares are significantly cheaper than cash fares, you may have to put up a deposit but you get it back when you turn it in.
+The Oyster cap is .60off peak/1.90 peak less than the 1 day travelcard.

-The Oyster Card is the newest addition to the headache of trying to figure out the cheapest way to get around London, I'm pretty sure your head would explode before making it through the pages and pages of fares offered on TFL's website.
+The Oyster Card adds to the headache of trying to figure out the cheapest way to get around London, I'm pretty sure your head would explode before definitively determining what the best option for travel really is.
 If you purchase a 7 day at an underground/tube station they will automatically load it onto an Oyster Card.
 If you want to use the 2 for 1 offers you have to get a paper travelcard and you can only purchase those at rail stations.
 Heathrow is not a rail station so if you purchase it there it will be loaded onto an Oyster Card.

 The Oyster Card is a rechargeable plastic fare card that you can add onto and keep forever.
 The TFL website says a £5 refundable deposit is required to get one but it was waived when I purchased a zone 1-2 7 day travelcard many many years ago.
 If you get the 7 day zone 1-2 travelcard on the Oyster, you can always add on if you need to go outside zone 1-2.

-You can also use the Oyster card to PAYG (pay as you go), the Oyster card is a smart card and the daily price capping should calculate the cheapest fare for the journeys you make in a single day and should be the same or less per day as a travelcard depending on the number of journeys and much less than cash fares.
+You can also use the Oyster card to PAYG (pay as you go), the Oyster card is a smart card and the daily price capping should calculate the cheapest fare for the journeys you make in a single day and will be less per day than a travelcard and much less than cash fares.
 You can top off the Oyster Card at the machines at the tube stations or with an agent in any amount that you'd like.
 If you are staying longer than 4-5 days, check to see if the 7 day travelcard won't be cheaper for your purposes.